 Being a parent volunteer is a choice that many caregivers find to be a lot of fun.
 They get to interact with all the children, see their unique personalities and assist in creating memorable portraits for families that will be cherished for years to come.

 It's also an important role to help ease the nerves of children who may feel shy or timid in front of a camera.
 It's important to make a photo day an enjoyable experience early on (after all, photo day happens every year!).
+In addition to helping the children feel brave, it's important to keep them safe.
+Parent volunteers should prepare themselves before arriving to the preschool center with cleanliness and wearing a mask.

 If you're interested in being a parent helper at your preschool's next Picture Day event, ask your school's teacher or the center director for more information.